Project-Pandora-Game/pandora-documentation/Asset_creation_tutorial.md

 ```
 cd pandora-assets
 ```
-- Run `yarn` to take care of the rest:
+- Run `pnpm i` (short for `install`) to take care of the rest:
 ```
-yarn
+pnpm i
 ```

 ### Common errors
 If you get error along the lines of:
 ```
-error Package "pandora-common" refers to a non-existing file ...
+ENOENT: no such file or directory, scandir '[...]/pandora-assets/pandora/pandora-common'
 ```
-Then run the following command before trying to run `yarn` again:
+Then run the following command before trying to run `pnpm i` again:
 ```
 git submodule update --init --recursive
 ```